nodejs/node/doc/api/modules.md

 1. Find the closest package scope to START.
 2. If no scope was found, return.
 3. If the `package.json` has no "exports", return.
-4. If the name in `package.json` isn't a prefix of X, throw "not found".
+4. If the name in `package.json` is a prefix of X, then
-5. Otherwise, load the remainder of X relative to this package as if it was loaded via `LOAD_NODE_MODULES` with a name in `package.json`.
+   a.
+Load the remainder of X relative to this package as if it was
+      loaded via `LOAD_NODE_MODULES` with a name in `package.json`.

 LOAD_PACKAGE_EXPORTS(DIR, X)
 1. Try to interpret X as a combination of name and subpath where the name